Peripatopsis margaritarius

 Peripatopsis margaritarius is a species of velvet worm in the Peripatopsidae family.
-This velvet worm is a point endemic found only in the Fort Fordyce Nature Reserve in South Africa.
+Also known as the Fort Fordyce velvet worm, this species is a point endemic found only in the Fort Fordyce Nature Reserve in South Africa.
 This species was discovered as a clade within the Peripatopsis sedgwicki species complex.
 This velvet worm can have from 21 to 23 pairs of legs, unlike the other three species in the P. sedgwicki species complex, which have only 19 or 20 leg pairs.

 Discovery

 This species was first described in 2024 by the zoologists Aaron Barnes and Savel R. Daniels of Stellenbosch University in South Africa.
 They discovered this species as a result of a phylogenetic analysis of the P. sedgwicki species complex using molecular data.
 They based the original description of this species on a female holotype and 25 paratypes (including thirteen females and eight males).
 Danels found these specimens in 2016 inside or under decaying indigenous logs in patches of Afrotemperate forest in the Fort Fordyce Nature Reserve, on a high plateau in the Eastern Cape province of South Africa.
 The type specimens are deposited in the South African Museum.
 This species is named in honor of the biologist Margaretha Hofmeyr of the University of the Western Cape.